-- Configure a decryption policy with a setting for Handshake Errors on Undecryptable Actions page.
-For more information, see Set Default Handling for Undecryptable Traffic. - Enable logging for your SSL rules as discussed in the section on logging decryptable connections in decryption rules in the Secure Firewall Management Center and Threat Defense Management Network Administration guide.
+• Configure a decryption policy with a setting for Handshake Errors on Undecryptable Actions page.

+For more information, see Set Default Handling for Undecryptable Traffic.

+• Enable logging for your SSL rules as discussed in the section on logging decryptable connections in decryption rules in the Secure Firewall Management Center and Threat Defense Management Network Administration guide.

-- Step 1 Click Analysis > Connections > Events. - Step 2 Click Table View of Connection Events. - Step 3 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.
+- Step 1 If you haven't done so already, log in to the management center. - Step 2 Click Analysis > Connections > Events. - Step 3 Click Table View of Connection Events. - Step 4 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.